-This course is designed for students who are undecided about their major.
-Students will learn about professions in the context of different industries including entry points for each industry and the career opportunities associated with different sectors.
+This course is designed for students who are majors in the Departments of Psychology, Humanities, or Social Sciences. undecided about their major. or who are undecided about their major.
+Students will learn about professions in the context of different industries related to majors in those Departments, including entry points for each industry and the career opportunities associated with different sectors.
 Students will be provided assessments of their abilities and interests to inform their thinking about career paths that represent a best fit.

-Special Topics
+LCHS 285 Special Topics